Windmills are an icon of this Portuguese archipelago.Read more...

 Portions are generally huge, sometimes overpoweringly so, especially meat.
-Fish including seafood is usually excellent, but there is a danger of fish being smothered in sauces or garlic so killing natural flavours.
-If you cannot find it plain grilled, often the most reliable ploy is to find it done as a local version of bouillabaisse; the alcatra on Terceira is an excellent example, and they make it with meat as well.
+Fish, including seafood, is usually excellent, best eaten plain grilled or else as a local version of bouillabaisse; the alcatra on Terceira is an excellent example, though often this is made with meat instead.
 Bacalhau (dried cod), the traditional village dishes and Azorean sausages can be very good indeed, as can the spicy chouriço (smoked sausage) and the black blood sausage, morcelas, with pineapple, but not too often in the same week!

-Mercifully Azorean cheeses are excellent and quality mainland Portuguese wines have been unsung for far too long, leaving the diner feeling very content with the world.
+Mercifully, Azorean cheeses are good and quality mainland Portuguese wines have been unsung for far too long, leaving the diner feeling very content with the world.
 Some chocolate desserts can be gorgeous.

 The settlers in the Azores had their priorities well ordered because wine has been produced since the very early days.
 On Pico grape varieties brought by the first settlers from mainland Portugal failed to acclimatise.
 The Verdelho grape was imported around 1500, possibly from Sicily, or maybe from Madeira, or perhaps by a Jesuit from Italy.